Seoyangsam/emotion_detection-/README.md

 5. Train the ResNet model: python Train.py
 6. Make prediction: python predict.py
 7. Generate new images: python generate.py
+8. Using trained model to predict emotion in videos: python video.py(remember to change the directory of video)

 # Results
 1. Generated images by ProGAN<br>